-Construct back-to-back stem-and-leaf plots and histograms and describe data, using terms including ‘skewed’, ‘symmetric’ and ‘bi modal’ (ACMSP282)
+Construct back-to-back stem-and-leaf plots and histograms and describe data, using terms including ‘skewed’, ‘symmetric’ and ‘bi modal’ (VCMSP325)

-- Data can be visually represented using stem-and-leaf plots and can easily be compared using back-to-back stem-and-leaf plots.
+Data can be visually represented using stem-and-leaf plots and can easily be compared using back-to-back stem-and-leaf plots as well as histograms.

-- I can construct and compare data from a stem-and-leaf plot..
+To construct and compare data from a stem-and-leaf plot.

 Stem-and-leaf plots are an easy way of organising data.